Jacqueline Mars: 2013 automobile crash

 On October 4, 2013, at the age of 74, Mars was involved in a car crash on U.S. Route 50 in Aldie, near her home in The Plains in Northern Virginia.
 Her vehicle crossed the highway center line and struck a Chrysler minivan carrying six passengers.
 One person died at the scene and another, who was pregnant, subsequently miscarried.
 Mars was charged with reckless driving.
 She told a witness after the crash that she had fallen asleep at the wheel.
 Mars subsequently pleaded guilty to the misdemeanor charge of reckless driving, with tests having revealed no drugs, alcohol, or medications in her system that could have caused a blackout.

 Philanthropy

 Mars is the Chairman Emeritus of the board of directors for the Washington National Opera and is on the board of the National Sporting Library and Fine Arts Museum.
 Mars also sits on the National Advisory Council of the Journey through Hallowed Ground, a foundation promoting American heritage in the region stretching from Gettysburg, Pennsylvania to Monticello, the home of Thomas Jefferson that is situated just outside Charlottesville, Virginia.

 Mars is a routine donor to the League of Conservation Voters.
 She has also donated to the National Air and Space Museum, the Washington Performing Arts Society.
 In 2011, she received the inaugural Heritage Award granted by the Foundation for the National Archives.

 In 2021, she made a $1.25 million donation to help house "Angels Unawares", a sculpture by Timothy Schmalz, at The Catholic University of America.

+In March 2026, Mars gifted $10 million towards undergraduate scholarships at her alma mater, Bryn Mawr College.
+Mars stated: “Bryn Mawr has long been a place where talented students thrive… I hope this gift helps ensure that financial need is never a barrier to that opportunity.”